riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

   those tables are chosen in a way so as to make the differences apparent.
 * [“Problem Class Dominance in Predictive Dilemmas”](https://intelligence.org/wp-content/uploads/2014/10/Hintze-Problem-Class-Dominance-In-Predictive-Dilemmas.pdf) by Daniel Hintze.
-This paper is from 2014 so doesn't include the FDT/LDT terminology, and also doesn't include the various versions of UDT.
+This paper is from 2014 so doesn’t include the FDT/LDT terminology, and also doesn’t include the various versions of UDT.
 * [“Timeline of decision theory”](https://timelines.issarice.com/wiki/Timeline_of_decision_theory).
-This is an incomplete timeline I've been working on sporadically.
+This is an incomplete timeline I’ve been working on sporadically.
 It gives a chronological ordering of some decision theories and decision problems.

 # Meta information on this post